As mother’s day approaches I reflect on my vision of a mother. They come in all sizes, colors and at different prices.

 The bad memories outweigh the good by far and now as an adult and a mother of the three best things that ever happened to me, my heart aches even more as I try to understand how a mother could NOT love her own child.

 When I learned to love myself as an adult, the pieces of the puzzle came together on their own.
 And once again I went through the grieving process of losing that mother I wish she could have been.
-But this last time was different because it was in acceptance rather formed from self blame.
+But this last time was different, it was final, because it was in acceptance rather formed from self blame.
 The cycle is finally broken.

 She could have been everything I needed, she could have been supportive, she could have been a teacher or guided me in any way.
 She could have at least told me not to run with scissors through the tangled roads of life… But she wasn’t, she didn’t and she couldn’t.
 She lived her life for herself and I was the result of a mistake.
 I was there as an outcome and a reason to blame all of her shortcomings on.
 I was there to clean, to babysit, to show off as a token, but that was the extent of our relationship.

-What I’ve learned from the demise of this unhealthy relationship, was that it was just that.
-Like any relationship, whether blood or not, if unhealthy, should be put to rest.
-And when the ties were cut and I was no longer an excuse or a reason for failure I learned to love myself.
+What I’ve learned from the demise of this unhealthy relationship, was that it was just that, an unhealthy relationship.
+And like any relationship, whether blood or not, if unhealthy, should be put to rest.
+When the ties were cut and I was no longer an excuse or a reason for failure I learned to love myself.

 And for the first time in my life I was free.
 I am free and I celebrate mother’s day as a motherless child, but as a mother who adores her children, who loves all children and who is, in the end, a survivor of neglect and self hatred that rooted from a lack of love and acceptance throughout my life.

 So, Happy mother’s day to the mother I never had.
 It was you that helped me become the mother and woman I am today by being everything you weren’t.
 And for that, I am grateful.